hectorcorrea/solr-for-newbies/01_installation.md

   #
 ```

-**Note for Mac users:** After running the `java -version` command above
-if the JDK is not installed the Mac might give a prompt to install Java.
+**Note for Mac users:** After running the `java -version` command above if the JDK is not installed the Mac might give a prompt to install Java.
 If you follow the prompt's instructions you will be installing the Java Runtime Environment (JRE) which *it is not what you need to run Solr*.
-It won't hurt
-to install the JRE but you it won't help you either.
+It won't hurt to install the JRE but you it won't help you either.
 You can ignore that prompt.

-If Java *is installed* on your machine skip the "Installing Java" section below
-and jump to the "Installing Solr" section.
-If Java *is not installed* on your
-machine follow the steps below to install it.
+If Java *is installed* on your machine skip the "Installing Java" section below and jump to the "Installing Solr" section.
+If Java *is not installed* on your machine follow the steps below to install it.

 ### Installing Java
-To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and
-select the option to download the "Java Platform (JDK) 9".
+To install the Java Development Kit (JDK) go to  http://www.oracle.com/technetwork/java/javase/downloads/index.html and select the option to download the "Java Platform (JDK) 9".

-From there, under the "Java SE Development Kit 9.0.1" select the file
-appropriated for your operating system, accept the license agreement,
-and download it.
+From there, under the "Java SE Development Kit 9.0.1" select the file appropriated for your operating system, accept the license agreement, and download it.
 For example, for the Mac the file would be `jdk-9.0.1_osx-x64_bin.dmg`.

 Run the installer that you downloaded.
-Once it has completed, go back to the
-Terminal and run the `java -version` command again.
-You should see the text
-with the Java version number this time.
+Once it has completed, go back to the Terminal and run the `java -version` command again.
+You should see the text with the Java version number this time.

 ## Installing Solr
-You can find download links for Solr at the [Apache Solr](https://lucene.apache.org/solr/)
-site.
-To make it easy, below are the steps to download and install version 7.1
-which is the one that we will using.
+You can find download links for Solr at the [Apache Solr](https://lucene.apache.org/solr/) site.
+To make it easy, below are the steps to download and install version 7.1 which is the one that we will be using.

 First, download Solr and save it to a file.